publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3058.md

     The Director of National Intelligence shall determine on a regular basis whether—

-        (1) the area of intelligence responsibility assigned to each national intelligence center under subsection (a) of this section continues to meet appropriate intelligence priorities; and
+        (1) the area of intelligence responsibility assigned to each national intelligence center under subsection (a) continues to meet appropriate intelligence priorities; and

         (2) the staffing and management of such center remains appropriate for the accomplishment of the mission of such center.

     (f) __Termination__

-        The Director of National Intelligence may terminate any national intelligence center under subsection (a) of this section.
+        The Director of National Intelligence may terminate any national intelligence center under subsection (a).

     (g) __Separate budget account__

-        The Director of National Intelligence shall, as appropriate, include in the National Intelligence Program budget a separate line item for each national intelligence center under subsection (a) of this section.
+        The Director of National Intelligence shall, as appropriate, include in the National Intelligence Program budget a separate line item for each national intelligence center under subsection (a).

 ([July 26, 1947, ch.
 343][/us/act/1947-07-26/ch343], title I, § 119B, as added [Pub.
 L. 108–458, title I][/us/pl/108/458/tI], § 1023, Dec.
 17, 2004, [118 Stat.
 3676][/us/stat/118/3676].)